 We consider a simple database that maintains information about points_of_interest.
-The points_of_interest may be for example museums, monuments, archaeological places or zoos.
+Points_of_interest may for example be museums, monuments, archaeological places or zoos.
 The database schema consists of a single database relation: Points_of_Interest(pid, name, type, location, open-air, hours_of_operation, admission_cost).
 We consider three context parameters as relevant: location, temperature and accompanying_people.
-Users have preferences about points_of_interest that have specific attribute values.
-Such preferences are expressed by providing a numeric score between 0 and 1 depending on the values of the context parameters.
+Depending on context, users prefer points_of_interest that have specific attribute values.
+Such preferences are expressed by providing a numeric score between 0 and 1.
+For instance, the interest score of a preference that is related to the type of the visiting place depends on the accompanying_people that might be friends, family, or alone.
+For example, a zoo may be a preferred place to visit than a brewery in the context of family.